A message from the Northwest Financial & Tax Solutions Founder.

 - Unused portion of account passes to heirs upon death

-Then I ask them to vote.
-I say, “Those who like the sound of this product and would like to know more, raise your hands.”
+Then we ask them to vote.
+We say, “Those who like the sound of this product and would like to know more, raise your hands.”
 Nearly every hand goes up.
 “Now, those who do not like this are not at all interested, please raise your hands.”
 Usually no hands go up.

 So why the bias?
 Why is it that when you say the word “annuity,” some people make the sign of the cross with two wooden pencils as if Dracula had just entered the room?
 Like most prejudice and bias, it has its roots in misinformation and a lack of education, which are two things people who know me well know that I just cannot abide.
 The cure for misinformation and ignorance is, of course, information and knowledge.